dico/unifi_guest_portal/README.md

 **Unifi controller settings**

-In our demo enviroment, the Unifi controller runs version 5.6.26.
+In our demo environment, the Unifi controller runs version 5.6.26.
 The Guest Control settings are set to "External portal server" with IP to the webserver.

 **Redirects**